cwchentw/clibs/README.md

 **clibs** is written in ANSI C (C89).
 Nevertheless, We tested **clibs** against C89, C99 and C11.
 Hence, you may use it for code in either ANSI C or modern C.

+We tested **clibs** against several Unix or Unix-like systems:

+* Ubuntu 18.04 LTS
+* CentOS 8
+* openSUSE Leap 15.1
+* TrueOS, FreeBSD compatible
+* Solaris 11

+It should work on other Unix or Unix-like systems.

+BTW, though we didn't test **clibs** against Windows, it should work as well because **clibs** is implemented in ANSI C.

 ## What is clibs anyway?

 **clibs** are common utility declarations (types, macros, functions) used across various C programs.
 They are mostly domain neutral, able to be applied in different situations.